 Acne is a form of inflammation that can be caused by many different factors.
 We are all different so not one thing will work for everyone – however, the following foods all have nutrients, vitamins, and minerals that reduce inflammation and are healthy for your skin.

 Staying well hydrated is one of the best things you can do for the health and clarity of your skin.
 Try starting your morning with a big glass of water before having anything else – this helps flush out toxins and refresh your skin after sleeping.
 Continue to drink fresh water throughout the day.

-Dark, leafy greens such as kale, spinach, and swiss chard help clear impurities from the body, which can encourage breakouts.
+Dark, leafy greens such as kale, spinach, and swiss chard help clear impurities from the Healthy Body, which can encourage breakouts.
 Eating more fruits and vegetables overall can naturally help clear up acne by reducing inflammation and providing essential nutrients.

 The more antioxidants you can eat, the better – especially if you struggle with acne.
 A diet rich in antioxidants can decrease mild to moderate acne.
 Deep coloured berries are full of antioxidants and are delicious – try blueberries, blackberries, cherries, and raspberries.

 The typical standard diet contains too many omega-6 fatty acids, which are tied to inflammation.
 Eating more omega-3 fatty acids, such as those found in walnuts, hemp seeds, flaxseed, and avocados can help reduce inflammation and improve acne breakouts.
 Read More – The Skinny on Healthy Fats

 Green tea is rich in polyphenols (super antioxidants) which increase blood flow and oxygen to the skin, improving its look, feel and most importantly, health.
 It is great for reducing inflammation – aim for at least 2 cups a day.
 Learn about Matcha Green Tea – What is Matcha Green Tea & Why I Drink it Everyday